EoRImaging/pyfhd/docs/source/tutorial/tutorial.rst

 If the command runs successfully, you should get a log to your terminal (stdout) that looks something like this:

+..
+TODO: Is this entire thing necessary?
+It is very long.
 .. raw:: html

   <details>